andrehebben/andrehebben/README.md

-I'm specialized in full-stack development both front-end and back-end.
+As an IT Solutions Manager, I bring together my expertise in full-stack development to create seamless and user-friendly solutions for our clients.
+With a solid understanding of both front-end and back-end development, I leverage powerful frameworks and libraries to design websites and applications that are both functional and visually stunning.

-I make all of that accessible and convenient for the site’s users and use powerful frameworks and libraries that can bring a user-focused website to life, platforms creatively to build better, more beautiful experiences for website and application visitors everywhere.
+Additionally, my experience in building and managing backend systems allows me to optimize our solutions for performance, security, and scalability.
+I have a deep understanding of coding languages, algorithms, and programming tools, which enables me to craft innovative solutions that meet our clients' unique needs.

-Also I'm familiar with building a backend system.
-I have knowledge of coding languages, algorithms, basic understanding of the processes, structures., and a wide variety of programming tools.
-More recently i delved into machine learning and AI
+Recently, I have also been exploring the exciting field of machine learning and AI, and I am constantly looking for ways to incorporate these cutting-edge technologies into our solutions.
+Overall, I am committed to delivering exceptional IT solutions that help our clients achieve their goals and stay ahead of the competition.

 <a href="/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>